CICS110/CICS110.github.io/main/assignments/06-files/index.md

 Lana is a UCA.
 Dev is a UCA.
 ```

-Notice the difference between the examples in 1e. and 1f.
-Here, you must add a new line character `\n` before you append `lines` to append beginning at the next line.

 *Hint: This is essentially the same as 1d. but instead of write mode, you should open the file in append mode.
 The hint in 1d. applies for this problem as well.*